Evergreen Charter School. Hempstead, NY 11550

 Monday to Friday

 Our balanced literacy framework is a flexible organizational and planning model used to engage students in literacy experiences that motivate them to be life-long readers.
 This framework uses current research on evidence-based best practices in literacy.
 Classroom teachers use an approach that allows scaffolding and differentiation of instruction based on the students’ instructional levels.
 Through skillful questioning techniques, our students are taught to think critically at high and complex levels.
-Our program of study is aligned to the NYS Common Core Learning Standards and based on NY State curricula guidelines.
+Our program of study is aligned to the New York State Common Core (and integrating the Next Generation Learning Standards) based on NY State curricula guidelines.

 Students are immersed in literacy through a daily three period ELA block.
 Students are exposed to a wide range of genres and materials that include fiction, non-fiction, narrative, poetry, chapter books, text-books, newspapers, encyclopedias, journals as well as electronic sources.
-Technology is integrated throughout the literacy program as a support and means of enrichment through the use of smart boards, a MAC computer lab and a portable computer lab.
-The focus of our program of study is to teach students to become thoughtful and strategic readers.
-In order to teach these strategies, we use high-quality children’s literature that aligns with the Common Core Standards and that allows students opportunities to apply strategies in contexts that will make them life-long learners.
+Technology is integrated throughout the literacy program.
+The focus of our program of study is to teach students to become thoughtful and strategic readers and writers .
+In order to teach these strategies, we use high-quality children’s literature that aligns with the Next Generation Learning Standards and that allows students opportunities to apply strategies in contexts that will make them lifelong learners and thinkers.
 Complex texts are used as anchor and mentor texts for both reading and writing instruction.